 My Writing Toolkit: The First Adventure

-Welcome to the first installment of My Writing Toolkit, where I share my efforts to strengthen and galvanize my writing, including real samples of my own rough drafts – both before and after!
+Welcome to My Writing Toolkit, where I share an example of my efforts to strengthen and galvanize my writing, including real samples of my own rough drafts – both before and after!

 These adventures, for the foreseeable future, are largely intended to improve the quality of my prose rather than focus on big-picture, structural issues.

-Why do this on a rough draft, when some of this may change or vanish altogether in future drafts?
+But why do this on a rough draft, when some of this may change or vanish altogether in future drafts?
 Why not just wait until later?

 Three reasons!